salama/object-machine/appendix/sof.md

 Especially in the object machines runtime, some classes derive from Array.
 The notation for any object of class that derives from Array or Hash is to append the above Notation for Hash or Array.

-For example the Class Layout, that derives from Array.
-As an Array it stores Symbols, so the instance that represents the Layout of the Module is
+For example the Class Type, that derives from Array.
+As an Array it stores Symbols, so the instance that represents the Type of the Module is
 ```
-Parfait::Layout(:object_class => ->Module, :layout => ->Layout_Layout) - :name
+Parfait::Type(:object_class => ->Module, :type => ->Type_Type) - :name
    - :instance_methods
    - :super_class
    - :meta_class